natalie-a-1/Flash/test/README.md

 ## Test Environment

-- Contract tests run against Truffle's built-in blockchain or Ganache
+- Contract tests run against Truffle's built-in Ganache or the specified Ganache instance.
-- Mainnet fork tests use a snapshot of Ethereum mainnet state
+- **Mainnet Fork** (`mainnet_fork` network or `ganache:mainnet:persistent` script) is heavily used for realistic integration testing.
-- Mocks are used for external dependencies where appropriate
+- Mocks (`MockFlashLoanSimpleReceiver`) are used for external dependencies like the Aave callback.
-- Time-based tests use Truffle's time manipulation utilities
+- Time-based tests use Truffle's time manipulation utilities.